-Donald Trump Was ‘Horrified’ By The Capitol Attack, Lawyers Claim
+Donald Trump Was 'Horrified' By The Capitol Attack, Lawyers Claim

 According to The Seattle Times, Sen. Lindsey Graham — who is a loyal Trump defender — has made public comments that contradict the claims of Trump's legal team.
 Notably, Graham said that it "took a while" for the then-president to grasp the "gravity" of the events unfolding at the Capitol.

-Elsewhere, Republican Sen. Ben Sasse also made public comments that contradict the former U.S. leader’s defense.

-“As this was unfolding on television, Donald Trump was walking around the White House confused about why other people on his team weren’t as excited as he was as you had rioters pushing against Capitol Police trying to get into the building.”
+"As this was unfolding on television, Donald Trump was walking around the White House confused about why other people on his team weren't as excited as he was as you had rioters pushing against Capitol Police trying to get into the building," he said.